ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 s»% filed ; and the eye that mourned for us will
 be dried, and glisten again with joy ; even oar
 children will asase to think of us, and trill not
 remember to lisp our names.”
+I
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_asparagus_ver01:data:sn87065702:00517016524:1860092701:0159/pct:16.873410,85.911935,13.024809,11.044273/!600,600/0/default.jpg"/>
 </td>